-Table I. Text Type for MaCFEAdapted from Warren (2010)Data Preprocessing
+DATA PREPROCESSING

-After the targeted data were selected and collected, preprocessing steps were appliedAccording to Zimmermann & Weißgerber (2004), preprocessing has a direct impact on the quality of the results returned by an analysis.
+After the targeted data were selected and collected, preprocessing steps were applied.
+According to Zimmermann & Weißgerber (2004), preprocessing has a direct impact on the quality of the results returned by an analysis.
 MaCFE underwent four stages of data preprocessing; (i) data digitizing, (ii) data cleansing, (iii) part-of-speech tagging, and (iv) meta-linguistic annotation/markup.
-Each of the stages is explained in thesub-sections
+Each of the stages is explained in the following sub-sections.

 Data Digitizing

-In order to transform the collec data into machine readable texts and integrate them MaCFE’s user interface, all the documents compiled have to be converted into text files.
-Text file format is a human-readable sequence of characters, which can be encoded into machine readable formats. as follows
+In order to transform the collected data into machine readable texts and integrate them with MaCFE’s user interface, all the documents compiled have to be converted into text files.
+Text file format is a human-readable sequence of characters, which can be encoded into machine readable formats.
+Each converted file will be renamed as follows:

-Naming convention for bank digital documents:
+Naming convention for bank documents:

 {Bank}{Conventional|Islamic}